 You can download the project files here:

-For this tutorial on how to dirty a wall in Blender is all, in the next tutorials we will try to add graffiti/stencils made with Krita to the wall.
+For this tutorial on how to dirty a wall in Blender is all, in the next tutorials we will try to add graffiti/stencils made with Krita to the wall (Blender: how to add graffiti to a wall).
 Happy blending!